 In June 2014, the FASB issued ASU No. 2014-10: Development Stage Entities (Topic 915): Elimination of Certain Financial Reporting Requirements, Including an Amendment to Variable Interest Entities Guidance in Topic 810, Consolidation, to improve financial reporting by reducing the cost and complexity associated with the incremental reporting requirements of development stage entities.
 The amendments in this update remove all incremental financial reporting requirements from U.S. GAAP for development stage entities, thereby improving financial reporting by eliminating the cost and complexity associated with providing that information.
 The amendments in this Update also eliminate an exception provided to development stage entities in Topic 810, Consolidation, for determining whether an entity is a variable interest entity on the basis of the amount of investment equity that is at risk.
 The amendments to eliminate that exception simplify U.S. GAAP by reducing avoidable complexity in existing accounting literature and improve the relevance of information provided to financial statement users by requiring the application of the same consolidation guidance by all reporting entities.
 The elimination of the exception may change the consolidation analysis, consolidation decision, and disclosure requirements for a reporting entity that has an interest in an entity in the development stage.
 The amendments related to the elimination of inception-to-date information and the other remaining disclosure requirements of Topic 915 should be applied retrospectively except for the clarification to Topic 275, which shall be applied prospectively.
 For public companies, those amendments are effective for annual reporting periods beginning after December 15, 2014, and interim periods therein.
 Early adoption is permitted.
 The adoption of ASU 2014-10 is not expected to have a material impact on our financial position or results of operations.

 NOTE 4 DEBT

-There were no new debt accruals in the three month period ended March 31, 2021.
-The following table summarizes all of the Convertible Notes outstanding as of March 31, 2021 and December 31, 2020:
+The following table summarizes all of the Convertible Notes outstanding as of June 30, 2021 and December 31, 2020: